 9. Website Monitoring

-Your website is the front door to your business, and you’ve no doubt invested time and money into making it as attractive and user-friendly as possible.
-But, you need to know who is using it and which parts of it are enjoying the most (and least) traffic.
+Your website is the front door to your business, and you’ve undoubtedly invested time and money into making it as attractive and user-friendly as possible.
+But, you need to know who is using it and which parts enjoy the most (and least) traffic.

-Website monitoring tools give you these insights so that you can make the necessary adjustments and improvements.
+Website monitoring tools give you these insights to make the necessary adjustments and improvements.

 Google Analytics is widely used by small business owners to monitor their websites.